wincent/masochist/content/wiki/Migrating from macOS to Linux.md

 tags: macos linux wiki
 ---

-At the of writing (May 2017) [I am thinking of switching to Linux](https://twitter.com/wincent/status/868726264357572608) for my next machine.
+Around May 2017 I started [seriously thinking of switching to Linux](https://twitter.com/wincent/status/868726264357572608) for my next machine.
+These are some notes made while weighing it up.

 # Is this viable?